U.S. Existing Home Sales (November 2024)

 - Real Estate

-- Existing home sales fell 1.0% month-on-month (m/m) to 3.84 million units (annualized) in September, coming in below market expectations for a moderate gain of 0.5%.
-Sales were down 3.5% from a year ago.
+- Existing home sales rose 4.8% month-on-month (m/m) to 4.15 million units (annualized) in November, coming in slightly above market expectations for a 3.2% gain.
+Sales are up 6.1% from a year ago.

-- Activity deteriorated across most Census regions, with sales falling 4.2% (m/m) in the Northeast, 2.2% in the Midwest and 1.7% in the South.
-The West Census region was the only detractor, with activity there rising 4.1% (m/m).
+- Activity improved across most Census regions, with sales rising 8.5% (m/m) in the Northeast, 5.6% in the South and 5.3% in the Midwest.
+Sales held flat at 770k in the West Census region.

-- Total housing inventory in September was 1.39 million units, up 1.5% from August and 23% from a year earlier.
-Measured at the current sales rate and seasonally adjusting, unsold inventory sat at 4.1 months' supply – up from 3.9 months in August and 3.2 months in September 2023.
-This latter measure appears to have entered balanced territory (typically between 4 and 6 months).
+- Total housing inventory at the end of November was 1.33 million units (non-seasonally adjusted), down 2.9% from October but up 17.7% from one year ago (1.13 million).
+Measured at the current sales rate and seasonally adjusting, unsold inventory sat at 3.9 months' supply – down slightly from 4.0 months in October but up from 3.5 months in November 2023.
+This latter measure has remained on the cusp of balanced territory (typically between 4 and 6 months) over the last four months.

-- House prices were up 3.0% from a year ago, a mild increase from 2.5% (y/y) in the month prior.
-On a seasonally adjusted basis, median home prices rose 0.3% m/m, after falling by 0.1% in the month prior (seasonal adjustment performed by TD Economics).
+- House prices gained further momentum, rising to 4.7% from a year ago, an increase from 3.9% (y/y) in the month prior.
+On a seasonally adjusted basis, median home prices rose 1% m/m, building on a 0.8% gain in the month prior (seasonal adjustment performed by TD Economics).

 Key Implications